REGISTRATION OF LNQ PROGRAMS POLICY

 GENERAL CRITERIA FOR THE REGISTRATION OF LNQ LEARNING PROGRAMMES

-Only learning programmes for which there are no equivalent NQF registered learning programmes will be considered.
+Only learning programmes for which there is no equivalent NQF registered learning programmes will be considered.

 These LNQ learning programmes will be “short learning programmes” with a maximum duration of 20 notional hours.